gisisfun/map_polygons/README.md

 see the end result http://rpubs.com/damien123/506636

-This R library is quite nice https://github.com/r-barnes/dggridR
+This R library is quite nice https://github.com/r-barnes/dggridR  and result http://rpubs.com/damien123/506921

 Add to the PATH variable